Blog / Beginner's handbook / How to Start a Streetwear Brand in 6 Steps

 Initially, streetwear was worn by various urban youth subcultures.
 For example, many hip-hop artists would market their streetwear brands to fans.

 Nowadays, streetwear brands have claimed their place in mainstream fashion.
-Popular streetwear merch can be seen on celebrities, influencers, and really anyone wishing to make a fashion statement.
-Just think of Stussy, Supreme, or Obey.
+Popular streetwear merch can be seen on celebrities, influencers, and anyone wishing to make a fashion statement.
+Just think of Stüssy, Supreme, or Obey.

 The coolest fact about these leading streetwear brands is that they all started small.
 This means you can too!

-From defining your target audience to how to market a clothing brand, this step-by-step streetwear startup guide has all the info you need.
+From defining your target audience to how to market a clothing brand, this comprehensive guide on launching a streetwear brand has all the info you need.

 No brand can make sales without an audience.
 What’s the first step?
 Ask yourself who you’re selling to.
-For example, research shows that most streetwear consumers are young people under the age of 25.
-So a good idea might be to create a streetwear brand aimed at Gen Z, but don’t be afraid to target a wider audience as well.
+For example, research shows that most streetwear consumers are young people under 25.
+So, a good idea might be to create a streetwear brand aimed at Gen Z, but don’t be afraid to target a wider audience.

 A good way to conduct market research is to assess the competition.
-See what other streetwear brands are doing.
+See what other brands in the streetwear category are doing.
 Analyze what is selling and who is buying.
-Maybe you notice a gap in the streetwear market, like t-shirts with food puns on them.
+You may notice a gap in the streetwear market, like t-shirts with food puns.

 Source: Etsy

 Now that you know your target audience, you need a brand identity.
-These are the qualities that define a brand in the minds of consumers, like its values, personality, and overall brand image.
+These qualities define a brand in the minds of consumers, like its values, personality, and overall brand image.

 Start by asking yourself: what do you want your customers’ general impression of your products to be?
 Establish your brand’s purpose, mission, values, and target audience.
 Be clear about what separates your brand from others.

-Your brand identity should be reflected across all touchpoints and communication with your customers.
+Your brand’s personality should be reflected across all touchpoints and customer communication.
 Create style guidelines for your brand’s content, and come up with unique colors, fonts, and images for your branding.
-Use your brand identity on packaging, websites, social media accounts, marketing materials, and any other materials that have direct contact with customers.
+Use your brand identity on packaging, websites, social media accounts, marketing materials, and any other materials with direct contact with customers.

-Check out this Definitive Guide to Brand Storytelling for more information on how to create a unique brand story.
+Check out this Definitive Guide to Brand Storytelling for more information on creating a unique brand story.

 Wondering which factors drive consumers to choose a streetwear brand?
 Consumers view brand legacy as one of the most important features, only second to quality/design.
-Brand legacy is the popularity, trust, and impact created by a brand.
+Brand legacy is the popularity, trust, and impact a brand creates.

 Below are some tips on building a brand legacy.

-• Provide impeccable experiences: Remember how most consumers value customer service just as much as the product itself?
+Provide impeccable customer experience: Remember how most consumers value customer service just as much as the product?
 Deliver exceptional customer experiences and watch how the 5-star reviews roll in effortlessly.

-• Give back to society: Allow your customers to be part of something bigger by donating part of your profits to a cause.
-For example, let them know that with every product they purchase, you’ll donate $1 to save the rainforests.
+Give back to society: Allow your customers to be part of something bigger by donating part of your profits to a cause.
+For example, let them know you’ll donate $1 to save the rainforests with every product they purchase.

-• Have a growth mindset: Always look for ways to innovate and evolve your brand.
-Create new designs, improve the quality, and listen to constructive feedback.
+Have a growth mindset: Always look for ways to innovate and evolve your brand.
+Create new designs, follow the latest streetwear trends, improve the quality, and listen to constructive feedback.

-• Celebrate your wins: Whether it’s reaching 10K followers on Instagram or making your first 5,000 sales, share these milestones with your audience.
-Your customers are rooting for you and celebrating your wins gives them a chance to engage and feel more connected to your community.
+Celebrate your wins: Whether reaching 10K followers on Instagram or making your first 5,000 sales, share these milestones with your audience.
+Your customers are rooting for you, and celebrating your wins allows them to engage and feel more connected to your community.

 Finally, remember that building a strong, positive reputation takes time, effort, and consistency.

-You have your target market and your brand identity, now it’s time to produce some merch.
-Below are several production processes to choose from, and the pros and cons of each.
+You have your target market and your brand identity.
+Now it’s time to produce some merch.
+Below are several production processes to choose from, as well as the pros and cons of each.

 Print-on-demand

-Print-on-demand (POD) dropshipping refers to a business model in which a store gets its products from a third party who then ships them directly to end customers.
-Your custom designs are printed on products only as orders come in, and only in the quantity requested.
+Print-on-demand (POD) dropshipping refers to a business model in which a store gets its products from a third party, which then ships them directly to end customers.
+Your custom designs are printed on products only as orders come in and only in the quantity requested.

 This means that there aren’t any upfront costs.
 You’ll only be charged when a customer makes a purchase.
 All you have to do is set up your ecommerce store and connect it to a print-on-demand platform like Printful.

-Another advantage of POD is that the process of storing, printing, packaging, and fulfilling orders is carried out by your printing partner.
+Another advantage of POD is that your printing partner carries out storing, printing, packaging, and fulfilling orders.
 You just focus on the designs and marketing.

 That said, you don’t have complete control over the fulfillment process or the quality of the products—you have to depend on your printing partner.
 Plus, product availability and order fulfillment time can vary.
 That’s why it’s important to choose your POD partner wisely.